9799 Thronium: Numbering and naming

 This minor planet was numbered on 8 December 1998 after its orbit had been sufficiently secured (M.P.C.
 33211).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after the ancient Greek city of Thronium.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after the ancient Greek city of Thronium.
 In Greek mythology and mentioned in the Iliad (Catalogue of Ships), it was one of the places from which the Locrians joined the Achaeans.